 How Speaking at Events Can Impact Your Mental Health

-In this article, we’ll look at how travelling and public speaking can impact your mental health, how to recognise signs that you’re struggling with, and tips on how to improve your well-being as a public speaker.
+In this article, we’ll look at how traveling and public speaking can impact your mental health, how to recognize signs that you’re struggling with, and tips on how to improve your well-being as a public speaker.

 Public speaking can lead to burnout and mental health issues like any other career.
 We live in a demanding world, but it’s important not to let demands override your basic needs.

 As a public speaker, however, it’s easier to lose sight of your needs when you are caught up in the excitement of planning speeches, traveling, and changing the lives of others.
 Public speaking is a very time-consuming career.

 You are constantly on the go, planning and prepping for new events and speeches.
 When you don’t give yourself a break, it’s easy to dismiss or overlook personal needs.
 Unfortunately, the second you do get a moment to yourself, all of that stress, anxiety, and the needs you have overlooked can come crashing down on you.
 These crashes or severe burnout phases can often happen at the most inopportune times.

 As a public speaker, you might be dedicated to giving your audience a hundred percent, but you also have to provide yourself with a hundred percent.
 The saying that you can’t help others if you don’t first help yourself is highly relevant in this situation.
 There is only so much you have to give.
 If you never fill your cup, you will run out.